ArtskydJ/comicsrss.com/README.md

 You can also find the code [here](https://github.com/ArtskydJ/comicsrss.com/tree/gh-pages/_generator/scrapers/gocomics).
 It is much more complicated since it hosts multiple comic strips.
 It is also more complicated since it is written to navigate the back-catalog of comic strips as needed.
 Each gocomics.com comic strip page only shows one comic strip at a time.

-My scraper could stop working due to gocomics.com changing their website.
-If I don't fix it for 3 days, then I would permanently miss a few days of comic strips if my scraper only looked at the latest comic strip.
+My scraper could stop working if gocomics.com changes their website.
+If I don't fix it for 3 days, and if my scraper only looked at the latest comic strip, then I would permanently miss a few days of comic strips.
+That is why it is important to be able to navigate the back-catalog.